Services Available at CMS

-Each client should commit to learning ways care for herself, while preparing for the natural childbirth she desires.
+Each client should commit to learning ways to care for herself while preparing for the natural childbirth she desires.
 We are prepared to discuss each of these topics with you at length, during your prenatal visits.

-Communication between the client and the her team is very important.
-We will be open and honest with you and we expect the same in return.
-Our hour-long visits are designed to encourage clients to be relaxed, to question, and to share.
+Communication between the client and their team is very important.
+We will be open and honest with you, and we expect the same in return.
+Our hour-long visits are designed to encourage clients to be relaxed, to question, and share.